In dieting culture sugar addiction is a thing.

 - “sugar is a trigger food”

-But there is a huge difference between addiction and compulsion and http://homesellersolutions.co/our-company-page I suggest that we have developed compulsive behavior around sugar, not addiction itself.
+But there is a huge difference between addiction and compulsion and can you buy Keppra over the counter in the uk I suggest that we have developed compulsive behavior around sugar, not addiction itself.

 When you claim sugar addiction, here is the thing: Sugar doesn’t cause the crazy binges but restriction is.